finopsfoundation/kpis/waste-sensors/README.md

 Tools implement their own visualization and remediation code and use the *id* key to get the descriptions from GitHub to be displayed in the user-interface.
 This is to standardize terms across the FinOps domain.
 The *id* key is not intended to change over time, however tools should periodically check if the *id* key for a specific implementation still exists on GitHub and raise an exception if it doesn't.

+## Keys

+### id

+The *id* value is considered immutable and uniquely identifies a waste sensor.
+It is normal for a waste sensor to exist on GitHub and not be implemented by a tool.
+This means the tool does not yet support the waste sensor.
+If a tool implemented a waste sensor and the *id* value is not on GitHub, then the CI/CD pipeline should raise an exception and the engineer should either add the waste sensor to GitHub or adjust the *id* value in the tool to match GitHub.

+### display_name

+This is the short name to be displayed by tools.
+The *display_name* value is derived from the *id* value and adjusted for proper capitalization.

+### type

+This is the type of sensor.
+The *type* value is usually the string "waste-sensor".
+The key was added for extensibility for other types of sensors that do not readily classify as waste e.g. prepayment product in red zone.

+### cloud_provider

+The *cloud_provider* value is a set of strings e.g. "aws", "gcp", "azure", "vmcloud", "oracle", "ibm", "alibaba", "rackspace" etc.

+The value "independent" is used for waste sensors that are not specific to a cloud provider such as Kubernetes, Splunk etc. As with all waste sensors, the savings opportunity must not overlap with other waste sensors to avoid double counting.
+For example if Kubernetes runs on EC2, Kubernetes underutilization has to be removed from EC2 underutilization by e.g. using tags.

+### description

+The *description* value is a short help text that can be displayed by tools in a tooltip.

+### comment

+The *comment* value is a longer description explaining the savings opportunity in a little more detail e.g. cost avoidance or no discount through prepayment products.

 ## Waste KPIs

 Waste key performance indicators (KPIs) are typically displayed in an aggregated context filtered by tags like account, application, business unit, employee, environment, project and so on.